Education

 To advance the education of the general public in the history and appreciation of African American music and culture by:

-- Work in partnership with the University of Gloucestershire to encourage and supervise academic research on relevant topics
+• Work in partnership with Oxford Brookes University to encourage and supervise academic research on relevant topics.

 Schools

-From the beginning, the EBA has been engaged in educational activities with local primary and secondary schools within Gloucestershire, Berkshire, Hampshire and Herefordshire and in other areas of the UK.
-These have usually taken the form of seminar/workshops showing the relationship of African American culture to popular music since 1900.
+From the beginning, the EBA has been engaged in educational activities with local primary and secondary schools within Gloucestershire, Berkshire, Hampshire, Herefordshire, London and other areas of the UK.
+These have usually taken the form of seminars/workshops showing the relationship of African American culture to popular music.
 Led by performer Michael Roach, the programme have proved very popular with a wide range of pupils.
 While the presentations are currently designed to meet the requirements of the National Curriculum of England and Wales, they can be tailored to the individual institution’s needs.

 Conferences